US Defense Secretary Announces New Military Aid Package to Ukraine

 “It is also very important for all of us in Europe that Europe’s support for Ukraine remains sufficient, including our defense against” Russia, the Ukrainian leader added.

-On Sunday, Mr. Zelenskyy wrote on Telegram, “Our cities and communities suffer daily from such Russian strikes,” while saying that there are ways to overcome this that include “destroying Russian missile launchers, striking with real long-range capability and increasing the number of modern air defense systems.”
+On June 30, Mr. Zelenskyy wrote on Telegram, “Our cities and communities suffer daily from such Russian strikes,” while saying that there are ways to overcome this that include “destroying Russian missile launchers, striking with real long-range capability, and increasing the number of modern air defense systems.”

 He also posted images that showed a large smoldering crater near a destroyed building, as well as pictures of bodies.

-As of Tuesday morning, Russia has not issued a public comment in response to Mr. Austin’s announcement.
-Previous U.S. aid packages to Ukraine have been met by scorn from top Russian officials, who have suggested that the aid would lead to more deaths in the conflict.
+As of the morning of July 2, Russia hadn’t issued a public comment in response to Mr. Austin’s announcement.
+Previous U.S. aid packages to Ukraine have been met with scorn from top Russian officials, who have suggested that the aid would lead to more deaths in the conflict.

 After the April package was passed in Congress, Kremlin spokesman Dmitry Peskov told reporters at the time that “money allocated and the weapons that will be supplied will not change this dynamic,” adding, “More Ukrainians will die, Ukraine will suffer greater losses.”